Free Body Shape Calculator & Fashion Style Tools

 Once you know your proportions, the rest falls into place.
 Start with the Body Shape Calculator to figure out your frame.
 Then try the Color Analysis Quiz if you've ever stared at two shades of blue in a store and genuinely couldn't tell which one looked better on you.
 The Capsule Wardrobe Quiz ties it all together with a wardrobe plan matched to both your shape and your style.

 We also have guides for the practical stuff.
 The dress for your body shape guide covers specific recommendations for each of the 5 shapes.
-Curious about what body shape most women have?
-We wrote a full breakdown with the research data.
+Curious which one shows up most often?
+Our most common body shape breakdown walks through the research data.
 And if you're not sure where you fall, the what is my body shape guide walks you through a self-assessment.

 Research behind the tools